shanesmith/gerrit-cli/README.md

 > Gerrit in your command lines.

 gerrit-cli provides a command-line interface to the Gerrit code review system.
+With it you can clone projects, push and checkout patches, assign reviewers, and perform reviews all from the comfort of your shell.

-It was born out of the annoyance of having to write out `git push orign HEAD:refs/for/branch/topic` every time I wanted to push a patch.
+It was born out of the annoyance of having to write out `git push origin HEAD:refs/for/branch/topic` every time I wanted to push a patch.
 It's now just `gerrit up`.